 Fiber works wonders when it comes to keeping your weight down.
 “High-fiber foods tend to be more filling than low-fiber foods, so you’re likely to eat less and stay satisfied longer,” explains Blom.
 “And high-fiber foods tend to take longer to eat and to be less energy-dense, which means they have fewer calories for the same volume of food.

 She urges men to consume an average of 38 grams of fiber a day and women 25 grams per day—beans, nuts, whole grains, and brown rice are all good sources for this.
+And for more ways to slim down, discover Why Sunshine Is Your Ultimate Weight Loss Weapon!

-Eat to Off-set Your Body’s Decline
+Eat to Offset Your Body’s Decline

 Due to the natural process of sarcopenia, we all begin to lose muscle mass around age 30 at a rate of 1 percent per year—a process that only speeds up once you hit your 40s.
 “This is a health problem for many reasons, but one of the main ones in regards to weight is that our basal metabolic rate is primarily determined by the amount of lean muscle mass we have,” explains Dr. Caroline Apovian, director of the Nutrition and Weight Management Center at the Boston Medical Center, as well as a professor at Boston University School of Medicine and the vice president of The Obesity Society.